-A great content piece is punchy, concise and compelling.
-You've only got the readers attention for a few seconds, and even the most interested can't help but be easily distracted by pinging texts and full email inboxes.
+A great blog article is concise and compelling, punchy writing today is not a luxury, but a necessity.
+You've only got the readers' attention for a few seconds, and even the most interested can't help but be easily distracted by pinging texts and full email inboxes.

 A writer needs to make the most of this short window of opportunity.
-Wasted words, boring sentence structure and walls of text need to be strictly edited so only the most important information remains.
+The pre-internet writing rules no longer apply.
+Wasted words, boring sentence structure, and walls of text need to be strictly edited so only the most important information remains.

-Want to write blog posts that keep readers hooked?
+Want your own writing to keep readers hooked?

-Team artful editing with fascinating content.
-Below are tips and techniques you can apply that make your writing interesting and concise.
+Team artful editing with fascinating content to cut through the clutter and mesmerize your audience.
+Below are tips and techniques you can apply to make your own writing interesting, punchy, and concise.

-Adverbs and adjectives are the tool of a lazy writer.
+Adverbs and adjectives are the tools of a lazy writer.
 These words rely on weak writing and boring verbs.

 Take a look at this example.